Worley profits from Gisin, Shiffrin errors to win GS - WHIZ News

 It was already going to be a special day for Worley with longtime boyfriend Julien Lizeroux skiing in the final World Cup race of his career in Schladming, Austria.

-Shiffrin dropped from second to fourth, a distant 1.08 behind Worley, while Gisin came sixth despite holding more than a half-second lead over Shiffrin in the first run.
+Shiffrin dropped from second to fourth, a distant 1.08 behind Worley, while Gisin came sixth after holding a big lead over the entire field after the first run.

+“Congrats to these girls for putting on an impressive show,” Shiffrin wrote on Instagram.
+“Gonna go shake the rattle out of my brain now.”

 Likewise, Brignone fell from third to eighth and finished one spot behind Italian teammate Sofia Goggia, the speed specialist who swept two downhills last weekend.